Brownian motion on stable looptrees: Volume Bounds for Compact Stable Looptrees

 \subsubsection{Encoding the Looptree Structure in a Branching Process}

-The Williams' decomposition of Section \ref{sctn:Williams Decomp} suggests a natural way to encode the fractal structure of $\La$ in a branching process or cascade, which we will label using the Ulam-Harris numbering convention that we introduced in Section \ref{sctn:trees background discrete}.
-Although the Williams' decomposition is defined along the maximal spine from the root of the tree, it follows from uniform rerooting invariance of stable trees that we can apply the same procedure from a uniform point instead, without changing the distribution of the decomposition.
+The Williams' decomposition suggests a natural way to encode the fractal structure of $\La$ in a branching process or cascade.
 Specifically, we let $\emptyset$ denote the root vertex of our cascade.
-This will represent the whole looptree $\La$ (in particular, $\emptyset$ should not be confused with $\rho$, which is the root of $\La$).
-By performing the Williams' decomposition on $\La$ and removing the W-loopspine, the fragments obtained are countably many smaller copies of $\La$, which we will view as the children of $\emptyset$ in our branching process, and index by $\N$.
-Moreover, to each edge joining $\emptyset$ to one of its offspring $i$, we associate a random variable $m_i = m (\emptyset,i)$ which gives the mass of the sublooptree corresponding to index $i$.
-We define the root of a sublooptree to be the point at which it is grafted to the W-loopspine of its parent.
+This represents the whole looptree $\La$ (in particular, $\emptyset$ should not be confused with $\rho$, which is the root of $\La$).
+By performing the Williams' decomposition on $\La$ and removing the W-loopspine, the fragments obtained are countably many smaller copies of $\La$, which we view as the children of $\emptyset$ in our branching process, and index by $\N$.
+Moreover, to each edge joining $\emptyset$ to one of its offspring $i$, we associate a random variable $m (\emptyset,i)$ which gives the mass of the sublooptree corresponding to index $i$.
+The root of a sublooptree is the point at which it is grafted to the W-loopspine of its parent.

 We can then perform further Williams' decompositions of these sublooptrees.
 More precisely, if $i$ is a child of $\emptyset$, we can decompose along its W-loopspine from its root to its point of maximal tree height to obtain a countable collection of offspring of $i$ that correspond to the fragments obtained on removing this W-loopspine, and label the offspring as $(ij)_{j \geq 1}$.
 By repeating this procedure again and again on the resulting subsublooptrees, we can keep iterating to obtain an infinite branching process.